|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-The USSU Campus Group Policy states in Article IV, Section 1:
+The USSU Campus Group Policy states in Article D, Section 1:

 The University of Saskatchewan Students for Life (USSL) was temporarily denied club status by the USSU in the fall of 2009, and reinstated only subject to conditions and restrictions not imposed on any other campus group.
 An article written on the incident discusses “mediation” meetings that the club executive had to attend with the Union before their club would be ratified: